yanivh/Github-Pull-Request-Analytics/README.md

 GitHub Anlytics, pull new data about the Grafana repository into a database.

-- **GitHub API:** using GitHub's REST API v3. with knowing that every pull request an issue, but not every issue is a pull request.
+- **GitHub API:** using GitHub's REST API v3. with knowing that every pull request is an issue, but not every issue is a pull request.
 For this reason, **"Issues"** endpoints may return both issues and pull requests in the response.
-You can identify pull requests by the **pull_request** key.
-TokenAPI is store in **AWs secert manger** called **Secretgithubapi**
+You can identify pull requests by the **pull_request** key. using TokenAPI is store in **AWs secret manger** called **Secretgithubapi**

 - **infrastructure as a code:** Infrastructure as Code (IaC) is the managing and provisioning of infrastructure through code instead of through manual processes.
 With IaC, configuration files are created that contain your infrastructure specifications, which makes it easier to edit and distribute configurations
 <pre>